-Privatization is also being carried out by the Savings Deposits Insurance Fund (TMSF), a state banking receivership fund that is selling companies and assets of more than 20 banks that collapsed since 1997.
-Other state agencies, banks and municipalities are also involved in privatization.
+Apart from PA, privatization is also being carried out by the Savings Deposits Insurance Fund (TMSF), a state banking receivership fund that is responsible from the sale of companies and assets of more than 20 banks that collapsed since 1997.
+Some other state agencies, banks and municipalities are also involved in privatization.

-Major sales carried out by the TMSF in the past three years were the mobile phone services operator Telsim to Britain's Vodafone for \$4.550 billion and a series of television channels and cement companies that were previously owned by the controversial Uzan Group but taken over.
+Major sales by the TMSF in the past three years were the mobile phone services operator Telsim to Britain's Vodafone for \$4.550 billion and a series of television channels and cement companies.